vdsm/virtual-dsm/readme.md

       - /dev/dri
     ```

-    This can be used to enable facial recognition in Synology Photos for example.
+    This can be used to enable the facial recognition function in Synology Photos for example.

   * ### What are the differences compared to the standard DSM?

-    There are only two minor differences: the Virtual Machine Manager package is not provided, and Surveillance Station doesn't include any free licenses.
+    There are only two minor differences: the Virtual Machine Manager package is not available, and Surveillance Station will not include any free licenses.

   * ### Is this project legal?